On the tightest interval-valued state estimator for linear systems: Open-loop interval estimator for LTI systems

 As it turns out, apart from some special situations, implementing the tight estimator \eqref{eq:IntEst}-\eqref{eq:px-continuous-time} in the most general case is intractable in practice.
 We therefore consider in this section the question of whether one could over-approximate $p_x$ by a more easily realizable signal $\hat{p}_x$.
 In order to discuss this question, let us recall some basic facts that will be useful. \begin{lem} Let $A$ and $B$ be matrices of compatible dimensions.
 Then the following properties hold (with all matrix inequalities understood entrywise):

-\end{lem} Indeed $\psi(A)$ is the matrix obtained from $A$ by taking the absolute value of the off-diagonal elements and leaving entries on the main diagonal unchanged.
+In \eqref{eq:exponential}, $\psi(A)$ is the matrix defined by $[\psi(A)]_{ij}=|A_{ij}|$ if $i\neq j$ and $[\psi(A)]_{ij}=A_{ij}$ if $i=j$.
+Also, \eqref{eq:equality-norm} means that the $2$-norms\footnote{Recall that, as defined in the notation section, the $2$-norm is here the same as the Frobenius norm.} of $A$ and $\left|A\right|$ are equal. \end{lem} Indeed $\psi(A)$ is the matrix obtained from $A$ by taking the absolute value of the off-diagonal elements and leaving entries on the main diagonal unchanged.
 Hence for any square real matrix $A$, $\psi(A)$ is a Metzler matrix (and if $A$ is itself a Metzler matrix, then $\psi(A)=A$).
 The facts \eqref{eq:sum}-\eqref{eq:equality-norm} which were stated in \cite[Chap.
 8]{Horn85-Book} are straightforward to check.
 As to \eqref{eq:exponential}, it can be proved as follows.

 \begin{proof}[Proof of Fact \eqref{eq:exponential}] \textit{First inequality:} Let us decompose the matrix $A$ in the form $A=\diag(A)+A_0$ where $\diag(A)$ is a diagonal matrix containing the diagonal elements of $A$ and $A_0$ is a matrix having the same off-diagonal elements as $A$ and zeros on the main diagonal.
 Then $\psi(A)=\diag(A)+|A_0|$.
 Let $\alpha\in \Re$ be such that $\alpha I+\diag(A)\geq 0$.
-By definition of exponential matrix, we have
+By definition of the exponential of a matrix, we have

 Note that here we have used the facts \eqref{eq:sum}-\eqref{eq:product} to derive the first and second inequalities.
 We have hence shown that $\left|e^{\alpha I+A}\right|\leq e^{\alpha I+\psi(A)}$ which is equivalent to $e^{\alpha}\left|e^{A}\right|\leq e^\alpha e^{\psi(A)}$ and the result follows. \\ \textit{Second inequality:} We use the identity $0\leq A\leq B \: \Rightarrow A^k\leq B^k$ for any integer $k\geq 1$.
 It follows, by invoking the definition of matrix exponential, that $0\leq A\leq B \: \Rightarrow e^A\leq e^B$.
 To prove the second inequality, note that by the fact that $\psi(A)$ is Metzler, there is $\lambda\in \Re$ such that $\lambda I+\psi(A)\geq 0$.
 On the other hand, $\psi(A)\leq |A|$.
 Combining these two observations leads to $0\leq \lambda I+\psi(A)\leq \lambda I +|A|$.
 And by applying the identity above, we get $e^{\lambda I+\psi(A)}\leq e^{\lambda I +|A|} $ which implies that $e^\lambda e^{\psi(A)}\leq e^\lambda e^{|A|}$ and finally that $ e^{\psi(A)}\leq e^{|A|}$. \end{proof} An alternative proof of the first inequality of \eqref{eq:exponential} can be found in \cite{Hinrichsen07} where $\psi(A)$ is called the Metzler part of $A$.